MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 *`I`*\
 The type to test to see if it's a `contiguous_iterator`.

 The elements of a `contiguous_iterator` are stored sequentially in memory and can be accessed using pointer arithmetic.
-For example, an array iterator is a `contiguous_iterator`.
+A `std::array` has a `contiguous_iterator`.

 ### Remarks